 When you register with the IMNDA you can automatically avail of the below services free of charge

-- Access to 3 MND Nurses directly employed by the association
+- Access to one of our 4 MND Nurses directly employed by the association

-- Access to specialised equipment on a loan basis to all clients once recommended by your OT, SLT, PHN, MND Nurse
+- Access to specialised equipment on a loan basis to all our service users once recommended by your OT, SLT, PHN, MND Nurse

 - Access to a home care grant once recommended by the MND Nurse and where a HSE home care package is already in place

-- Counselling sessions for the client and one other member of their family
+- Counselling sessions for the person living with MND and one other member of their family

-- Information Folder – Automatically posted out unless otherwise stated or available to download here
+- Information Sheets – available to download here

 Note: All information gathered is held in a highly confidential manner